browserpass/browserpass-extension/README.md

 1. URL ([only](#password-matching-and-sorting) used for [modal HTTP authentication](#modal-http-authentication)!) must be defined on a line starting with `url:`, `uri:`, `website:`, `site:`, `link:` or `launch:` (case-insensitive).

+If there are entries in your password store that you do not wish to see via Browserpass, you can ignore them by setting the `ignore` option in `.browserpass.json`.
+This is defined as either a string, or an array of strings, using the standard `.gitignore` syntax.
+Any matching files or directories will be completely ignored.

 ### First steps in browser extension

 Click on the icon or use <kbd>Ctrl+Shift+L</kbd> to open the Browserpass popup with the entries that match the current domain.
 You can also use <kbd>Ctrl+Shift+F</kbd> to fill the form with the best matching credentials without even opening the popup (the best matching credentials are the first ones on the list if you open the popup).